c3d/xl/doc/HANDBOOK.md

 as illustrated by [ELFE](https://github.com/c3d/elfe).

 > **WARNING**: XL is a work in progress.
 Even if there are some bits
-> and pieces that happen to already work, XL is presently not suitable
+> and pieces that happen to already work, and even if there were fully
+> functioning releases like that in Tao3D in the past, XL is being
+> reworked, and the compiler in this repository is presently not
-> for any serious programming.
-Examples given below may sometimes simply not
+> suitable for any serious programming.
+Examples given below may
-> work.
-Take it as a painful reminder that the work is far from finished,
+> sometimes simply not work.
+Take it as a painful reminder that the
-> and, who knows, as an idea for a contribution.
+> work is far from finished, > and, who knows, as an idea for a contribution.
 > See [HISTORY](HISTORY.md) for how we came to the present mess.
 > The [README](../README.md) will give you a quick overview of the language.